Plantations of Sint Eustatius: History

 The colonization of Sint Eustatius began in 1635 by Jan Snouck and other Zeelanders.
 In 1682, the island was sold to the Dutch West India Company (WIC), which owned it until its abolition in 1792.
 The patronage was in the hands of a group of merchants from Zeeland, the Netherlands, including Abraham van Peere and Pieter van Rhee.
 The first tobacco of Sint Eustatius was introduced on the market in Vlissingen in 1638.
 Around 1689, many plantation owners moved away due to repeated destruction and looting during takeovers by other colonial powers, often to nearby Saint Thomas.
 The plantations were neglected.
 The Peace of Utrecht introduced a truce and in 1715, eleven sugar plantations were operating again.
 The neglected plantations, owned by the West India Company, were sold around 1730.
-In the forties of the eighteenth century, trade on Sint Eustatius progressed and the 'Benedendorp' (Lower village) of Sint Eustatius was built up, including many warehouses.
+In the 1740s, trade on Sint Eustatius progressed and the 'Benedendorp' (Lower village) of Sint Eustatius was built up, including many warehouses.

 The number of plantations increased from 35 in the 1730s to 75 in the 1750s.
 In 1840, there were ten left.
 In 1752, wealthy planters moved to the Dutch colony of Demerara, which then began to flourish.
 The first plantations introduced were tobacco plantations, which in later decades gave pathway to coffee, cotton, and sugarcane plantations.
 Cotton farming continued until about 1740.
 The Great Hurricane of 1780 destroyed the coffee plantations on Sint Eustatius and coffee cultivation has since disappeared.
 After the Capture of Sint Eustatius by Admiral George Rodney in 1781 and the subsequent French occupation, Sint Eustatius returned to Dutch hands in 1784.
 Many inhabitants who had fled to Saint Thomas returned and agriculture was again practiced on a large scale.
 This was primarily the sugarcane culture.

 At the beginning of the twentieth century, then Lieutenant Governor Gerrit Johan van Grol (1867-1950) made several attempts to make cotton cultivation and honey cultivation abundant on the island.